Logan-Lin/quartz-blog/content/ai-system/wrap-ai-with-api.md

 >
 > **Exercise: Image Classification API Server**
 >
-> Develop an API server that integrates the concepts covered throughout this post:
+> Develop an API server that integrates the concepts covered throughout this module:
 > - **FastAPI Implementation**: Use the FastAPI fundamentals covered in [[#FastAPI Fundamentals]], including proper route definition, request handling, and Pydantic data models
 > - **AI Model Integration**: Integrate an image classification model following the patterns shown in [[#Build APIs for AI Models]], using an appropriate open-source model that can run on your system
 > - **Authentication System**: Implement API key authentication as demonstrated in [[#API Key Authentication]] to protect your endpoints